nosovicki/gog/README.md

 Some of GOG unique features are:

 * Improved Lambda argument semantics
-* List operations through adverbs
+* Lexical list operation semantics

 ### What you can do